pangenome/pggb-workshop/README.md

 Note that the Docker image is built for `x86_64` and if you're on an M1 Mac or other platform you will need to use `docker build --target binary -t ${USER}/pggb:20230819064109936a2c .` in the `pggb` repository to run the build build.

-Now create a directory to work on for this tutorial:

-    mkdir hprc-workshop
+For Evomics2025, we have a material directory we can just work in.

-    cd hprc-workshop
+    cd ~/workshop_materials/pangenomics
-    cp -r ~/pggb/data .

 Now we set up a docker interactive session, mounting this directory in our `/root` or `$HOME`.

     # run docker with pggb's latest image
     docker run -it -v $(pwd):/root ghcr.io/pangenome/pggb:20230819064109936a2c /bin/bash
-    cd /root # change into root's $HOME ls data  # should show our pggb test data
+    cd /root # change into root's $HOME ls # should now show workshop materials

 We can look at the results from outside of the docker container.
+To do this, you'll just need to `cd ~/workshop_materials/pangenomics` in another shell.
 That tends to be easier as the image doesn't include things like image viewers.

 ## How does the `pggb` graph build work?